langurmonkey/website-source/content/blog/2025/quadruple-joins-party.md

 - `BigDecimal` has an instance size of also 40 bytes (2 ints, 1 long, 2 references to `BigInteger` and `String`, plus header).
 - `Apfloat` has an instance size of 24 (3 references plus the object header).

 It is unlikely that the issue is the instance size.
 It most definitely comes down to the code to convert the string into the internal representation of each type.
-This code seems much slower for the `Quardruple` than it is for the others.
+This code seems to be much slower for `Quardruple` than it is for the others.
 Let's see how it fares allocating from a `double`.

 ### Allocation (from double)

 {{< fig src="/img/2025/05/jmh-result-TWAllocationDouble.svg" class="fig-center" width="100%" title="Three-way Allocation results (from double) -- [Interactive view](https://jmh.morethan.io/?source=https://tonisagrista.com/files/2025/apfloat-bigdecimal/jmh-result-TWAllocationDouble.json)" loading="lazy" >}}

 The story is reversed. `Quadruple` is much faster than the others when allocating an object from a `double`.
+I never allocate from strings, so this is not that bad actually.

 ## Analysis